beschoe/currency-converter/README.md

 It demoes basic levels of "Architecture of Intent" documentation:

-- Highest‑level frame: `.github/copilot-instructions.md` — global guardrails and success criteria, curated from best practices and refined in trials.
+- Highest‑level frame: `.github/copilot-instructions.md` — global guardrails and success criteria, following detailed docs provided by GitHub, curated from emerging best practices and refined in trials.
 - Issue authoring process: `docs/INC_ISSUE_AUTHORING.md` — a disciplined workflow that transforms a raw, business‑only prompt into an authorized, implementation‑ready issue. -> time invest: months of personal refinement work "on the go", around 20 hours, stabilized now
 - Business source prompt: `docs/Prompt_with_BusinessRequirements.md` — the handwritten request from the “Architect of Intent” (AI instructor/reviewer) -> time invest 30min of concentrated writing
 - Issue template: `.github/ISSUE_TEMPLATE/increment-issue.md` — a lightweight, reusable structure for cross‑project use. -> time invest: close to zero maintenance
 - Clarifications pass: `issues/inc-3-clarifications.md` — fast human‑in‑the‑loop disambiguation on scope, edge cases, and priorities. -> time invest: 10min of user review time
 - Final instructions for the Agent: `issues/inc-3-description.md` — the single source the Coding Agent executes. -> time invest: 10min of user review time

+- (and then there is .github\workflows\copilot-setup-steps.yml, which is for Github infrastructure setup.
+Defines the setup of the appropriate sandbox environment to enable the Coding Agent to integrate with testing framework etc (Maven..).
+To be activated via GitHub automated workflow, triggered automatically for all Coding Agent task executions -> time invest: 2h of repo analysis, GitHub schema docs, script testing)

 This “architecture of intent” keeps meta‑level guidance stable while enabling rapid, high‑quality, issue‑specific specifications with minimal review time.